Find Affordable College Courses

 Medford, MA

 Our analysis found Tufts University to be the best value school for human development and family studies students who want to pursue a master’s degree in the New England Region .
-Located in the large suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.
+Located in the suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.

-Out-of-state tuition fees for graduate students at Tufts are $55,216 per year.
+The average tuition and fees for an out-of-state graduate students at Tufts are $55,216 a year.

 Full Human Development & Family Studies at Tufts University Report